 2. Surface treatment

 Deep drawn parts typically have a smoother surface finish than stamped parts, as there is only one deformation process during positional manufacturing.
-Stamping requires two processes (forming and indentation) to produce parts, resulting in a more complex and rougher surface finish.
+Stamping requires two processes (forming and indentation) to produce parts, resulting in a more complex and rougher sheet metal surface treatment finish.
 Embossing techniques can be added to enhance the appearance of formed metal panels.
 However, it has not improved its structural characteristics as it only increases material thickness without changing shape or size.
 The embossing process does not provide structural support for the parts.

 3. Material thickness